karheinz/sesame/README.md

 and OpenSSL for symmetric cryptography (AES256), checksums (SHA256) and message authentication codes (HMAC-SHA256).
 A custom memory allocator is used to ensure that text and binary data are zeroed after usage.
+If the sesame binary is owned by root and the suid bit is set, all memory allocated by sesame will be locked (no swapping) and no core files will be written.

 Containers are (de)serialized using MessagePack binary format.
 Interactive command line editing facilities are provided by Tecla.